 The Truth About Your Beliefs

 The “truth” is that you were not born with a set of “beliefs” that were imprinted in your head like the ten commandments.
 Someone (most likely your parents and your family) told you what to believe.
 They said, “this is what is right.”
 When they did, you believed them without question.

 For awhile, probably most of your life, believing what your family taught you made sense.
 It served you.
 It gave you standards to live by, and bonded you with your family.
 Your family all believed the same things.
 But, then you grew up.
 Life changed.
 Society changed.
 You changed.
 Yet, your beliefs have stayed exactly the same.

 As revolutionary as it may sound, now may be the time to open your mind.
-If your old beliefs are keeping you stuck, it may be time to question your beliefs.
+If your old beliefs are keeping you stuck in an unhappy marriage, it may be time to question your beliefs.

 How do you do that?
 Start by asking yourself, “Is this belief true?
 Is it always, absolutely true in every circumstance?
 Or, can it be true in some situations, and not true in others?”

 If questioning your beliefs seems unthinkable, ask yourself why you feel that way.
 After all, if what you believe is “True” with a capital “T,” then questioning it shouldn’t be a problem.
 The “Truth” will be true whether you question it or not.

 On the other hand, if what you believed to be “True” is only true sometimes, if at all, then maybe it’s not as true as you thought.

 The other question you might also want to ask when you are examining your beliefs is: “Is this belief helping me, or is it hurting me?”
 If it is hurting you, why are you hanging on to it?
 Unless you enjoy suffering, it may be time to re-examine your old beliefs.